associationforsoftwaretesting/navigating/navigatingcdt.md

 <h3 id="testing">Testing</h3>

+<h4>Developers can't find bugs in their own code</h4>

+Developers can and do find bugs when coding.
+They not only find them in the code they are writing now, but also in code they wrote earlier, in their colleagues' code, and in the code of third-party libraries and applications they are using.

+It's worth noting that the developer is likely testing at layers lower than the tester.
+The developer might test something impossible to know about at any higher level.
+Something obvious from white box analysis could be a hidden, random guessing game from the perspective of a black box tester.

+Developers - with their intimate knowledge of their own code - have hunches and concerns that can help testers find rich areas of concern to investigate - if the tester asks.

+The developer's detailed knowledge of their code has a downside, though, in that they lack critical distance.
+Critical distance may be defined as the totality of differences between any two ways of relating to or thinking about the same thing.
+Software testing in general benefits from critical distance and testers can identify problems that the developer themself was unlikely to spot.

+Another way that the developer might have trouble is when the bug arises from a misunderstandings or mistaken assumptions.
+These represent blind spots that impacted the developer's choices while coding and are also likely to impact decisions they make crafting a test strategy.
+There are ways to get around these blind spots, but they are a difficult hurdle, particularly when we don't realize they are there.
+This is an instance where someone not as closely tied to the implementation choices, e.g. a tester, can often do better with testing.

+Testing optimized toward exposing deep, complex problems takes uninterrupted effort and time.
+The typical time demands on a developer mean they either spend it designing a solution, coding a solution, searching for a fix to a problem, or coding that solution.
+These demands compete with the time for testing.

+Developers find - and fix - bugs all the time during their coding work.
+They don't typically find all of the bugs in their code and are less likely to identify some kinds of bugs, but the same can be said of testers too.
+The combination of developer testing where it makes sense and testing performed by expert testers is likely to increase the chances of finding the bugs that matter.

 <h4>We test to make sure it works</h4>

 We test to learn and make sure we understand how it works, and for whom; and how it doesn't work, and for whom.